somalimbek/dadjokes/README.md

 - MVP when using UIKit (if needed)

 ### Business Layer Architecture
-As for now, the business logic for the application is either to send an api call or store an object persistently.
-I will start out with a piece of the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html): all business logic will be organized by use case classes.
+As for now, the business logic of the application is either to send an api call or store an object persistently.
+I will start out with a piece of the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html): all business logic will be organized by use case objects.
 More components of Clean can be used if required by the size of the project in the future.

-Definition for use case classes:
+Definition for use case types:
-- There is one separate class for every separate business logic use case (the name of the class is also use case), meaning that every use case class has exactly one well defined task.
+- There is one separate type for every separate business logic use case (the name of the type is also suffixed with 'UseCase'), meaning every use case type has exactly one well defined task.

 ### Dependency Management
 Swift Package Manager is used for dependency management.
 Let's find out what's it got.

 ### Dependency Injection
-I chose [Swinject](https://github.com/Swinject/Swinject) because it's one popular and easy to use framework and I've worked with it already as well.
+I chose [Resolver](https://github.com/hmlongco/Resolver) for handling Dependency Injection.
+It looks far simpler than [Swinject](https://github.com/Swinject/Swinject) so far, especially when using its property wrappers for injection.

 ### Navigation
-Won't create any special navigation classes as the size of the project doesn't require any.
-Maybe later.
+Every module has a navigation struct that's responsible for resolving the views that can be used by NavigationLinks.
+This layer of logic is separated from Views and ViewModels this way.

 ### Network Calls
-The API webpage can generate calls to the endpoints in Swift.
-I'm using (i.e. copying) those.
+The API webpage can generate the code of network calls to the endpoints in Swift.
+These are copied into the project.

 ### Unit Tests
 ViewModels are unit tested.